infrastructurebuilder/audit-reporting-maven-plugin/README.md

 Now, we need to write a class that satisfies the following requirements:

-- the class must be annotated with @Named for javax and sisu injection
+- the class must be annotated with @javax.inject.Named for javax and sisu injection
 - the class must implement the AuditReporter interface defined in the auditor-api

 This is easier than it sounds.
 The AuditReporter interface requires only one method with signature `public List<AuditorResults> get()`.